 Depression Support in Croydon

 Depression affects how you feel, think, and handle daily activities.
-It's more than just feeling sad — it can make everything feel harder and less enjoyable.
+It's more than just feeling sad.
+It can make everything feel harder and less enjoyable.
 If you've been experiencing these feelings for more than two weeks, it's worth seeking support.

 Common signs and symptoms